Auto Glass Certification Program For NSW Operators

 Australian Auto Glass Association

 Recent information published by the Australian Auto Glass Association suggested it was submitting a response to the paper and had encouraged its members to assist with input.
-Service 8 also made inquiries and representatives of Services NSW were unsure of any details and directed us to websites and general information.
+Service 8 also made inquiries and representatives of Services NSW were unsure of details and directed us to websites and general information.
 The information we have been told is that, “The regulation is new and we are unable to provide documentation at this time”.

 I’m not too sure how to react regarding the results of our inquiry?
 I’m amazed that the certification has a date set to be implemented, but the people who are implementing it are not sure of the details, certification, etc. It would make sense to know the plan first, before implementing the plan, not the other way around.
-But what do I know?
-I’m just a windscreen technician trying to work it out.

 Auto Glass Training & Certification